 Admitted to the Paris Bar, David Bakouche is a professor of law in the Litigation & Dispute Resolution practice of the Paris office.

-David holds a DEA in private law and a doctorate from the University of Paris I Panthéon-Assas.
+David holds a DEA in private law and a doctorate from the University of Paris II Panthéon-Assas.
 His doctoral thesis was published in LGDJ (Libraire générale de droit et de jurisprudence) and garnered awards both from the University of Paris I Panthéon-Assas and from the Chancellerie.
-He received the title of Agrégé des Facultés de droit in 2003 and is Professor at the University of Paris-Sud (Paris XI) where he teaches French civil law and insurance law.
+He is Agrégé des Facultés de droit (Associate Professor in Law) since 2003 and is Professor at the University of Paris-Sud (Paris XI) where he teaches French civil law and insurance law.

 David focuses on the French law of obligations (contracts, special contracts, civil liability).
 He is the author of several works in civil law and of numerous articles in the leading French law reviews, including Semaine juridique, Contrats concurrence consummation, and Responsabilité civile et assurances).
 He is also in charge of a chronicle of obligations law for the Lexbase online publication, for which he is also technical editor in chief.
 He regularly publishes leading articles in the insurance field on problems of coverage, efficiency of insurance policy provisions, professional responsibility, and product liability.
 David frequently participates in colloquia, notably at the Cour de cassation.